mahadkhanleghari/cross_asset_alpha_engine/README.md

 - **New Asset Classes**: Framework easily extended to FX, commodities, crypto
 - **Alternative Data**: Integration of sentiment, satellite, and social media data
 - **Machine Learning**: Advanced models like deep learning and reinforcement learning
-- **High Frequency**: Adaptation for intraday and high-frequency strategies
+- **Intraday and High-Frequency Data**: Future work could extend to intraday tick data and order-book microstructure for true high-frequency strategies (not used in current experiment)

 ### Risk Management and Compliance